aishchuk22/seo-satellites/README.md

 22. deleted random <br> in comments that created extra gaps

 23. dnk-main increased paddings left and right 0.5rem -> 1rem

+24. added svg before "Hvad Koster Viagra Uden Recept?" to emphisize on cost info

+25. added some photos with media (squoshed them, but did not do retina, since not critical for elderly people)